Zhefan-Xu/uav_simulator/README.md

 By default, the generated world will be saved under ```uav_simulator/worlds/generated_env/generated_env.world```.
 Please add this to ```start.launch``` file to launch it for experiments.
-The example generated environment is visualized below:
+The example generated environment is visualized:

 https://github.com/user-attachments/assets/b6f2c4a0-5868-4f07-ab32-48e59bbc814f